FAQs: Summer Credit for Organic Chemistry Taken Elsewhere

 A: Once you return to campus, it will need to be confirmed that the course(s) you took is/are as represented in the pre-estimation process.
 You will need to submit copies of the syllabi and schedules actually used (including both lecture and lab) via the Registrar’s transfer credit portal.

 Q: Can I take Chem 032 at Swarthmore if I take the equivalent of Chem 022 someplace else?

 A: Yes, if the summer course you take receives a full transfer credit.
 However, we caution students against taking this route, for the following reason.
-Even courses that receive a full transfer credit that we designate as equivalent to Chem 022 typically do NOT actually cover all the material in Chem 022.
-In particular, these courses typically do not cover aromaticity and conjugated systems (the last two weeks of Chem 022), and they also typically cover NMR spectroscopy in considerably less detail than we do here at Swarthmore.
-As a result, students who have taken Orgo I elsewhere are typically at a disadvantage in Chem 032, unless they carefully and thoroughly study the material they have missed in advance of taking Chem 032.
+Even courses that receive a full transfer credit that we designate as equivalent to CHEM 022 typically do NOT actually cover all the material in CHEM 022.
+In particular, these courses often do not cover aromaticity and conjugated systems (the last two weeks of CHEM 022), and they also typically cover NMR spectroscopy in considerably less detail than we do here at Swarthmore.
+As a result, students who have taken Organic I elsewhere are typically at a disadvantage in CHEM 032, unless they carefully and thoroughly study the material they have missed in advance of taking CHEM 032.

 Q: If I am taking organic chemistry purely or mainly to satisfy medical school admission requirements, what should I know about taking organic chemistry over the summer?